-‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava , A New PC Baby?
+‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava, A New PC Baby?

 — General Hospital (@GeneralHospital) March 24, 2017

-During the trip to the Cassadine Island, Liz and Franco could discover more secrets and answer a lot of questions.
-Nikolas Cassadine, who is supposed to be dead, could be hiding in the island.
+During the trip to Cassadine Island, Liz and Franco could discover more secrets and answer a lot of questions.
+Nikolas Cassadine, who is supposed to be dead, could be hiding on the island.
 Nick Stabile could be back in General Hospital to play the role.
 As of yet, there is no confirmation but many fans are hoping for his return.

 Franco’s involvement with Jake led to a closer bond between him and Liz.
 Even if Jason is not happy with his presence, General Hospital spoilers suggest Jason would need to be more accepting of Franco soon.
 It seems that there is going to be a new baby in Port Charles with Liz and Franco as the new parents.
 The continued conflict between Jason and Franco could put a lot of stress on Liz.
 The two needs to call a truce if Liz turns out to be pregnant as rumors suggest.
 In true General Hospital fashion, Liz will not have an easy pregnancy and there will be a lot of pregnancy scares along the way.